elunna/nerfhack-changelog/README.md

 * Ported from EvilHack
 * Monsters can become infected with terminal illness, with a short countdown to death.
 * Monsters can cure themselves if they have the means, and the player can use cure sickness or eucalyptus leaves to heal sick pets.
+* Currently the only weapon that causes disease is Grimtooth.s

 #### Accurate behavior

 * Ported from EvilHack, with modifications
 * Monsters with this property have the M3_ACCURATE tag
-* Some monsters are more accurate in melee and with projectiles
+* Makes monsters more accurate in melee and with projectiles
 * These monsters get a large to-hit bonus of +5 or more
   * all piercers, all centaurs, all elves, all mercenaries,
-  * Dwarf king,  orc-captain, gnome lords, kop kaptains, ogre kings,
+  * dwarf kings, orc-captains, gnome lords, kop kaptains, ogre kings,
-  * Uruk-hai, scorpions, angels, archons, titans, cobras, olog hai, Vlad, Nazgul, shopkeepers, nurses, sandestin, hunters, ninjas
+  * uruk-hai, scorpions, angels, archons, titans, cobras, olog hai, Vlad, Nazgul, shopkeepers, nurses, sandestin, hunters, ninjas
   * Scorpius, Master Assassin

 * Players are the elven starting race or polymorphed into elves also enjoy a to-hit bonus that scales with your level.